tanaymehendale/tanaymehendale.github.io/README.md

+# Portfolio Website
+The website is a work in progress, but for now you can view the current working page -

-# Customer Churn Analysis Dashboard
+## Customer Churn Analysis Dashboard
-View the live dashboard here: https://tanaymehendale.github.io/
+View the live dashboard here: https://tanaymehendale.github.io/projects/customer-churn/index.html

-## Technologies Used
+### Technologies Used
 - Tableau Desktop
 - GitHub Pages